MrMPerial/artist-portal-BE/README.md

 # Artist Portal

-## A non political, organic music showcase for aspiring artist.
+## A non political, organically measured music showcase for aspiring artist.

 ### Purpose:
 The purpose of the project is to allow artist to upload their music and showcase it.